 Some one has sent me the Christian Advocate, New York, Jan.
 29th, 1880, containing a lecture by Rev. Joseph Cook upon Spiritualism.
 It is a most singular jumble and what best to do with it is hard to determine.
 It reminds me very much of the squirming of a snake that has had its back broken.
-"All I say (he remarks) concerning Spiritualism is "it."
+"All I say (he remarks) concern-ing Spiritualism is 'if.'"
 What an "if" was there, my fellow truth seekers.
-Please notice the muddle contained in the following are, first, the possibility of intercourse between human and disembodied, or supermundane, spirits; second, the trustworthiness of that intercourse as a source of religious knowledge.
+Please notice the muddle contained in the following extracts:

-I hold five propositions to be true concerning spirit ualism, the last three of which are simply hypothetitablish it sait is now after five hundred years of effort to do so.
+I hold five propositions to be true concerning spirit unitsur, the last three of which are simply hypothetiof these propositions, and probably will be as far from proging it after five hundred years more of effort to es-tablish it as it is now after five hundred years of effort to do so.

-TWO LEADING ARTICLES OF THE SPIRITUALIST'S CREED The chief propositions of modern Spiritualism are, first, the possibility of intercourse between human
+TWO LEADING ARTICLES OF THE SPIRITUALIST'S CREED The chief propositions of modern Spiritualism are, first, the possibility of intercourse between human and disembodied, or supermundane, spirits; second, the trustworthiness of that intercourse as a source of religious knowledge.